RoySegall/gizra.com/src/_posts/2018-01-02-elm-port-alternatives.md

 in the foot with it.
 So, I'll say no more, except that the source code for Elm's core libraries is very illuminating.

-## 2. Associating questions and answers
+## Associating Questions and Answers

 Even in cases where the things you want to do in Javascript are necessarily asynchronous, Elm's port mechanism is strangely unhelpful when you need to